visgl/deck.gl/docs/api-reference/deck.md

 * The query methods are designed to quickly find objects by utilizing the picking buffer.
 * The query methods offer more flexibility for developers to handle events compared to the built-in hover and click callbacks.
-* Note there is a limitation in the query methods: occluded objects are not returned.
-To improve the results, you may try setting the `layerIds` parameter to limit the query to fewer layers.

 ## Remarks